KawaiiFiveO/SuzerainUnbound/README.md

 ### Known Issues

 **Fix Camera Edge Pan:** The `stopAtEdge` mode has only been confirmed to work on Windows.
 Mac users may still benefit from it for focus-loss cases (Alt-Tab, window switching), but behavior with multi-monitor hover has not been tested.

-**General Crashes:** Vanilla Suzerain/BepInEx (Bleeding Edge) is already known to be unstable, so adding mods to it probably doesn't help.

 **Downloading Unity Base Libraries:** On the first launch of a new installation, BepInEx must download the Unity base libraries before it can launch.
 This download may fail if you are using a VPN, so disable your VPN if BepInEx is unable to download the libraries.